Can Guinea Pigs Live Alone? Short Answer is NO, They Shouldn't. So Here Are the Steps to Introduce Guinea Pigs.

 2. Establishing Dominance

 Try to pair the dominant guinea pig with a younger and more passive guinea pig.
 If you don't know what their personality is like, an older and younger guinea pig is a good start.
 Physically larger and smaller guinea pigs are also a way to go.
 They usually establish a natural hierarchy, younger guinea pig to an older one.
 Note that you should not have a very feisty younger guinea pig with a more laid back older guinea pig.
 In this case, the young one may challenge the older alpha guinea pig’s position.
+To read more on why guinea pigs may be fighting you can read our other blog post: 5 Reasons Why Your Guinea Pigs Might Be Fighting.

 If you have a male, it's better to have another male.
 If you have a female, you will want to pair it with another female.
 This is the easiest way to go because it does not require neuter or spay surgery.
 If you happen to have a female and male in the same cage, they could start breeding very quickly.
 Guinea pigs can sometimes hide pregnancy really well, so be aware.
+Generally speaking male guinea pigs are a bit more territorial, so when introducing 2 male guinea pigs, make sure to give them plenty of room.

 Find a neutral space like outside in a contained area or a spare room for them to meet for the first time.
 Make sure the hutch or cage is large enough so that they have somewhere to escape from if they feel overwhelmed.
-The minimum size is 120cm x 50cm x 50cm for two guinea pigs living together but providing the most space possible is ideal for the first meeting.
+The minimum size is 7.5 square feet for two guinea pigs living together but providing the most space possible is ideal for the first meeting.
 Choose a quiet, enclosed and spacious space that makes both feel safe.
 Block all interfering factors, such as loud TV, children or other pets.
 Do not try to force the guinea pigs together.
 Give them time to build confidence and become comfortable enough to be close to each other.
 Providing a plentiful amount of fresh veggies can alleviate any worries and help them stick together, be sure to supervise them in case a fight starts.
 They may start to connect with each other by receiving treats.

 5. Clean Cage